-The Student Health Center is located down the south hall of the Student Union.
+If you are not feeling well or just need to talk over a health concern, the Student Health Center is the place to go.
+The center is located down the south hall of the Student Union.
 Health services are provided under the direction of a registered nurse and the campus physician.
 The Health Center is open from 9:00 a.m. to 3:00 p.m.
 Monday through Thursday.
 Students are seen on a drop-in basis.
 Appointments are needed for consultation with the physician.

 Clubs & Organizations

 We are committed to providing co-curricular activities that will assist students in the development of leadership skills and community service skills that compliment classroom education.
-Involvement in student clubs and organizations provides students with opportunities to grow as a citizen.
-We are excited to support student clubs and our faculty and staff are prepared to help you achieve your goals.
+Involvement in student organizations provides students with opportunities to grow as a citizen.
+We are excited to support student clubs and our staff and faculty are prepared to help you achieve your goals.

 We offers free bus transportation from Denver International Airport at the beginning of each semester, as well as return transportation to DIA at the end of each semester.
 Dates will be posted on the website one semester in advance.
 These are the only college-sponsored travel arrangements to DIA available at no cost.

 The Campus Security Office is located in the southeast corner of the Student Union.
 The Campus Security Officer distributes parking decals, regulates parking and vehicle traffic on campus, and patrols campus to provide a secure and safe place for the students.
 The Campus Security Officer will assist with vehicles that are inoperable and will, for certain vehicles, assist in unlocking a vehicle if someone has locked their keys inside their vehicle.
 Any crime committed on campus should be reported to the Campus Security Office.